Licensing and Professional Credit

 Passing a CEBS examination can be used to meet your recertification requirements.
 HRCI awards 30 credit hours for each CEBS examination passed.
-Your pass notice from the Prometric Testing Center is your proof of satisfactory completion.
-HRCI recommends you retain all supporting documentation for at least six months after successful recertification.
-No further documentation is needed from the International Foundation.
+Please contact the CE Dept. for reporting information at email@example.com.

 Most CEBS courses are accepted for credit in states that require continuing education credit for insurance producers.
 The assigned hours of credit and the reporting procedures vary from state to state.